 IRS business mileage rate

-This is the best-known mileage reimbursement rate because it was the rate used for tax deductions as well as for federal workers.
-The IRS mileage rate is set every year in December, although the rate has changed mid-year three times in its history.
-The IRS mileage rate represents an average of last year’s vehicle costs across the country.
+This is the best-known mileage reimbursement rate because it was used for tax deductions and federal workers.
+The IRS mileage rate is set every December, although it has changed mid-year three times in its history.
+The rate represents an average of last year’s vehicle costs nationwide.

 Example: Amanda works as a merchandiser for a large company.
 She drives her car to different locations each day and records her mileage.
 Each month she is reimbursed the set rate the IRS establishes.
-For 2024 the IRS mileage rate is $.67/per mile.
+For 2025, the IRS mileage rate is $.70/per mile.

 Mileage allowance (car allowance with mileage substantiation)

-FAVR was designed by the IRS as a reimbursement for businesses.
+The IRS approved FAVR as a reimbursement for businesses.
 FAVR programs were designed for businesses to reimburse employees tax-free for both fixed ownership costs (insurance, license, taxes, depreciation) and variable operating costs (gas, oil, tires, maintenance).
 Localized cost data is used to pinpoint reimbursement rates for each individual employee.

 Example: Todd is an account manager for a life insurance company and travels throughout the mid-Atlantic to maintain relationships with valued clients.
 He receives a fixed stipend and variable mileage rate derived from vehicle expense data for his home zip code in Virginia.
 He uses a mileage tracking app that syncs with his company expense system and is reimbursed tax-free with little administrative work on his part.